Communist Party of the Philippines: Splits and divisions

 Within a few months, several of the Party's regional formations and bureaus followed suit: Central Mindanao, Western Mindanao, Negros and Central Visayas, the Visayas Commission (VisCom) staff and New People's Army units under its control, the National Peasant Secretariat, the United Front Commission and the Home Bureau and Western Europe committee.

 The KRMR, VisCom and the Central and Western Mindanao regional committees later merged to form the Rebolusyonaryong Partido ng Manggagawa – Pilipinas (RPM-P) in 1998.
 However, the Mindanao-based cadres later left the RPM-P after a debate regarding the RPM-P's signing of a peace pact with the government then led by Joseph Estrada.
 Those cadres then formed the Rebolusyonaryong Partido ng Manggagawa – Mindanao (RPM-M) which joined the Fourth International in 2003.

 The KRMR faction led by Filemon Lagman was earlier expelled from the RPM-P due to his "liquidationist" attitude and refusal to help in Party preparations and functions.
 He then formed the Bukluran ng Manggagawang Pilipino (BMP), however his closest associates, led by Sonny Melencio, bolted to form the legal political party Sosyalistang Partido ng Paggawa (SPP) in 1998.

 The United Front Commission cadres formed the Partido Proletaryo Demokratiko (PPD) which then merged with Lagman's BMP and Melencio's SPP to give rise to the Bukluran ng Manggagawang Pilipino-Pinagsanib (BMP-Pinagsanib).
 But in 2007 another reported split occurred due to the rift between Lagman and Melencio supporters.

 In 1997 several cadres from the Central Luzon committee were accused of sowing factionalism and "civilianization" of the NPA units.
-These cadres earlier supported the "Reaffirm" document by CPP Chairman Armando Liwanag and tried appealing for the Chairman's support.
+These cadres earlier supported the "Reaffirm" document by CPP Chairman Armando Liwanag and tried appealing for the chairman's support.
 This did not materialize though, and the cadres formed the Marxist–Leninist Party of the Philippines (MLPP) and organized the armed wing Rebolusyonaryong Hukbo ng Bayan (RHB).
 The MLPP-RHB maintains the national-democratic framework of social analysis by the CPP, although slightly modified.
 They also maintain the strategy of people's war, but are more akin to Vietnamese and Nepalese revolutionary strategies.

+From October 24 to November 2, 2016, the CPP held its second ever congress, electing a new Central Committee and Political Bureau, as well as amending its 48 year-old constitution and setting the official Filipino lyrics of the CPP's anthem, The Internationale.
+In the official announcement the following year they claim that delegates represting "the Party’s close to seventy thousand members" were present.

+Marcos Jr. administration (2022–present)

+In 2023 peace talks were resumed between the Philippine government and the NDFP, resulting in a new mass amnesty program for former rebels.
+As of March 2026, over 14,000 former members of the CPP-NPA-NDF applied for amnesty.